Disney Eras

 • The Sword in the Stone (1963): This movie is iconic because it was the last movie to hit the market before Walt Disney’s death in 1966.
 Despite its poor reception from critics, it was a box-office success.

-• The Jungle Book (1967): Due to the fall of Disney after Walt’s death, this film had several complications, and animation designs that appeared in other works had to be rejected.
+• The Jungle Book (1967): Disney’s fall after Walt’s death caused several complications for this film, and animation designs that appeared in other works had to be rejected.

 Disney Bronze Age Movies (1970-1988)